 Nazareth Housing’s Vision is to empower families and individuals to build a pathway out of poverty and prevent homelessness in our communities.

 Unlocking potential since 1983

 Nazareth Housing is a community-based nonprofit serving vulnerable families and individuals in crisis.
-For almost 40 years Nazareth has helped families to unlock their potential, build pathways out of poverty, and avoid homelessness.
+For 40 years, Nazareth has helped families to unlock their potential, build pathways out of poverty, and avoid homelessness.

 Nazareth Housing provides:

 - Help for New Yorkers seeking stable housing through the provision of shelter, supportive housing, and assistance applying for affordable housing lotteries.

 - Referral to a robust network of services that enables families to cope with challenges such as domestic violence, mental health, unemployment and child care.

 - Access to two weekly food pantries for those grappling with food insecurity.

 - Financial coaching for families looking to repair their credit and save for the future.